EconomyLens.com

 Related

-Bosch — the world’s biggest auto supplier, making everything from braking and steering systems to sensors — said the layoffs were needed to help make annual savings of 2.5 billion euros ($2.9 billion) in the group’s car unit.
+The cuts, all of which will take place in Germany, represent about 10 percent of Bosch’s total workforce in the country and three percent of its staff worldwide.
+Bosch, the world’s biggest auto supplier, making everything from braking and steering systems to sensors, said the layoffs were needed to help make annual savings of 2.5 billion euros ($2.9 billion) in the group’s car unit.
 “Demand for our products is shifting significantly to regions outside Europe,” said Stefan Grosch, head of industrial relations at Bosch.
 “We need to orient ourselves to where our markets and customers are.”

 While agreeing that the situation in the German automotive industry was “very tense,” Frank Sell, head of the Bosch Mobility works council, vowed to fight the cuts.
 “We nevertheless totally reject these historically unprecedented job cuts,” he said, pointing out that Bosch had offered no guarantees that it would not close sites in Germany.
 “Bosch is not only breaching the trust of those who have made this company big and successful but leaving behind social devastation in many regions,” he said.